fmease/rruxwry/README.md

   [VERBATIM]...
 Flags passed to `rustc` verbatim

 Options:
-  -R, --run                   Run the built binary
+  -r, --run                   Run the built binary
-  -@, --compiletest...
+  -c, --check                 Don't fully compile, only check the crate -@, --compiletest...
 Enable compiletest directives -n, --crate-name <NAME>     Set the name of the (base) crate -t, --crate-type <TYPE>     Set the type of the (base) crate